 Do you use any accessories for iPhone photography?

 I’ve tried all the add-on lenses but I don’t really use them much now.
 I like the minimalist approach.
-Though I do take along an LED light sometimes if I think it’s going to be a bit dark, and I use a tripod for Slow Shutter and ProHDR shots (again in low lighting situations) and I just finished road-testing the 360-degree Ricoh Theta, which was great fun.
+Though I do take along an LED light sometimes if I think it’s going to be a bit dark.
+I use an iPhone tripod for Slow Shutter and ProHDR shots (again in low lighting situations).
+And I just finished road-testing the 360-degree Ricoh Theta, which was great fun.

 What tips do you have for beginner iPhoneographers who want to start taking creative photos with the iPhone?